IT 4600: Senior Project

 Assignments are due on the date listed in the schedule, and must be passed off to the instructor or a lab assistant for the course.
 Your instructor will tell you how to appropriately submit assignments.
 This means that you must reserve time to pass it off at a suitable time before the end of the day it is due.

-You will be expected to present a oral reports according to the dates given on the schedule.
-The first report will be about mid-way throught the semester and will be a report of activities up till this point.
+Presentations You will be expected to present a oral reports according to the dates given on the schedule.
+The first report will be about mid-way throughout the semester and will be a report of activities up till this point.
 You will also give a final project presentation demonstrating your project at the end of the semester.

 Your are required to perform the following tasks as shown on the schedule or given in class:

 - Class participation will be awarded for attending mock interviews and other guest speaker presentations.